jordanshatford/plex/docs/11-Maintainerr.md

 ## Setup

+Please reference the official documentation while running through the setup.
+It can be found [here](https://github.com/jorenn92/Maintainerr/tree/main/docs).

 1. Launch the Maintainerr web interface `http://${YOUR_IP}:6246`.
 2. Authenticate with Plex.
 3. Select the relevant server, test the connection, and then hit save.